wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    * Interactive Testing Server
    * Tosca Analytics via TCAPI

-Additionally:
+Bottom-up Component and Workflow description:

+   * <strong>ActionModes</strong> steer test objects.
+ActionModes define how the value in the Value field should be applied for XTestStepValues in order to steer the control.
+ActionModes available to an XTestStepValue depend on the InterfaceType of the referenced XModule.
+Input values needed more than once can be buffered using the ActionMode Buffer or saved to a global variable buffer.

-   * Classic engines are used to steer tests of legacy apps such as PowerBuilder through their custom ports
+   * <strong>Classic engines</strong> use Modules to <strong>steer</strong> tests of legacy apps such as PowerBuilder through their custom ports.

-   * Tosca XScan scans XModules
+   * <strong>Engine 3.0</strong> use XModules steering modules created by XScan and Tosca Recorder for both Graphical User Interface (GUI) tests and non-GUI tests.
+The <strong>TBox framework</strong> contains (tree-like) hierarchically structures XModules to steer test objects.

    * Tosca OSV (Orchestrated Service Virtualization) works through an OSV Addin to Tosca Commander communicating via SOAP to an OSV Host talking to OSV Database and OSV Monitor talking to License Server.
    * Tosca BI (Business Intelligence)
-   * Tricentis Tosca
-   * Tosca Commander interacts with a Windows Active Directory (via TCP & UDP) to connectTosca Workspaces with a Common Repository using TCAPI
+   * Tosca Commander interacts with a Windows Active Directory (via TCP & UDP) to connect Tosca Workspaces with a Common Repository using TCAPI
-   Tosca Commander Interactive Testing communicates with the Interactive Testing Server and Interactive Testing Agent.
+   * Tosca Commander Interactive Testing communicates with the Interactive Testing Server and Interactive Testing Agent.

 ## Tricentis Academy for Learning